Below are the legal practice area definitions and regional variations used by Chambers to rank lawyers and law firms in the UK Guide.

 Road (Regulatory): Covers advice relating to the actions of regulatory bodies, including public inquiries, operator licensing, compliance and due diligence.

 This section is focused on a range of legal issues affecting the travel industry.
-Rankings for both firms and lawyers are split into three separate subtables.
+Rankings for both firms and lawyers are split into three separate tables.

-The Travel: International Personal Injury (Claimant) table focuses on firms and lawyers specialising in representing individuals pursuing overseas accident claims, including those involving catastrophic injury, severe illness, fatality cases and terrorist attacks.
+Travel: International Personal Injury (Claimant) focuses on firms and lawyers that specialise in representing individuals pursuing overseas accident claims, including those involving catastrophic injury, severe illness, fatality cases and terrorist attacks.
+We will also consider international cases of clinical negligence.

-Similarly, the Travel: International Personal Injury (Defendant) subtable focuses on firms and lawyers involved in defending insurers, travel companies and tour operators against these claims.
+Travel: International Personal Injury (Defendant) focuses on firms and lawyers involved in defending insurers, travel companies and tour operators against the kinds of claims listed above.

-Finally, the Travel: Regulatory & Commercial subtable recognises firms and individuals providing advice on a range of sector-specific matters.
+Travel: Regulatory & Commercial recognises firms and individuals providing advice on a range of sector-specific matters.
 Work covered includes advice to tour operators, travel agencies and other key businesses operating in the travel sector on various regulatory matters, with a particular focus on the Package Travel Regulations and ATOL Regulations.
-Legal advice involving a broad array of commercial operational matters for such businesses are also relevant in this sub-section.
+We also take into account legal advice involving a broad array of commercial operational matters for such businesses.